 The federal government imposed a carbon tax on Saskatchewan, Manitoba, Ontario, and New Brunswick as April 1, 2019.
 And come January 1st, 2020, Alberta will also find itself on that list of provinces having to comply with the federal plan.
 The plan includes a confusing slew of rules on registrations and exemptions.
 We can help you figure out the maze of rules.
 If you have business activities in these provinces, you may have to register.
-Failure to register by April 1, 2019 can result in a $2,000 penalty.
-Note: July 1, 2019 if your business activities are in Nunavut, or Yukon.

 A new registry has been created by the government to monitor the distribution, importation, and use of fuel in provinces subject to this new tax.
 This registry will also be used to administer tax relief to sectors exempted from this new tax, such as agriculture.